JamesMcFall/WatchTower-CI-Logging/README.md

 WatchTower-CI-Logging
 =====================

-WatchTower is a CodeIgniter library for writing to (and automatically generating) a series of log files with the option of notifying an admin when the SHTF (notifications in next version).
+WatchTower is a CodeIgniter library for writing to (and automatically generating) a series of log files with the option of notifying an admin when the SHTF.

 Most applications I work on have some very distinct areas of functionality that require logging on their own.
 I wanted to make this as simple as possible.
 By configuring a few logging "streams" (ie basically a list of log files) WatchTower will create these log files for you and you can log to each one by just specifying the stream and a message.